Voltaïc

-Voltaïc refers to five separate releases of related material from musician Björk's seventh studio album Volta.
+Voltaïc is a 2009 compilation of material related to the 2007 album Volta by the Icelandic musician Björk.
 The full version of the release includes a CD of eleven songs performed live at the Olympic Studios, a DVD of Björk's live performances in Paris and Reykjavík during the Volta tour, a second DVD of the Volta music videos as well as videos of the top ten runners-up from the "Innocence" video contest, and a second CD of remixes from Voltas singles.
 The worldwide release date of all editions was 23 June 2009.
 The artwork was nominated for an award at the 2010 Brit Insurance Design Awards.